slakbal/laravel-gdpr-nullify/README.md

 If you are affected by GDPR, you may find yourself in situation, when someone ask you to delete his/her data.
 You don't need to delete their records, just hide the sensible fields.
 This way your database remains consistent (eg. for history, statistics) but you finally satisfy the request.

-With this package you can easily "nullify" specific fields for any Eloqent Model.
+With this package you can easily "nullify" specific fields for any Eloquent Model.

 ## Requirements